 |You don’t need to wash many types of clothing, especially denim, after every wear.
 Use a good fabric freshening spray in between washes to keep them smelling fresh and preserve their longevity. —Jelina Saliu, president of Safely|

-Everyone has their own method of sorting—based on colors and fabrics—but the most important factors will be found in those laundry symbols.
+Everyone has their own method of sorting—based on colors (this lights and darks laundry hamper will make the job easier than ever) and fabrics—but the most important factors will be found in those laundry symbols.
 Items that require handwashing or dry cleaning only shouldn’t end up in the machine.

 3. Pick the Right Detergent

 Because so much depends on using the best laundry detergent for your machine, here’s everything you should consider.